gautam7250/Data-Science-Advanced-Analytics-Virtual-Experience/README.md

 ## Methods used
 * Business Understanding & Problem Framing
-- To understand what is going on at the client and think about how you would approach a problem like this to test this specific hypothesis.
+-To understand what is going on at the client and think about how you would approach a problem like this to test this specific hypothesis.

 * Exploratory Data Analysis & Data Cleaning
 * Feature Engineering